Outerbeast/SC-Half-Life-2-Weapons/README.md

 ### By using this pack, you agree to the following terms:

-- Do not redistribute anything used in this pack under a different name, under monetisation, or with modified source code
+- Have fun with the weapons
+- Provide credit for usage
 - Report bugs and issues if you find them.
 Do not keep them secret
-- Provide credit for usage
-- Have fun with the weapons
+- Do not redestribute anything used in this pack under a different name, under monetisation, or with modified source code

 <details>
 <summary>- I agree to these terms, gibe da waepons nao</summary>